-After a season of gift-giving and, if I’m honest about my indulgence, now would be a great time to shift my focus on saving.
-The best part about it is that you can incorporate the kids and turn this into a weekly lesson on money and budgeting.
-Honestly, I can remember some of those early lessons I learned and it stayed with me for the rest of my life.
-I want to foster an understanding about savings now, rather than later.
+We’ve finished our holiday shopping and if you’re like me, you may have spent a little more than you originally planned.
+So often, we get into the frenzy of wanting everything to be perfect for our families and, before we know it, January rolls around bringing the tell-tale credit card and bank statements.
+After a season of gift-giving (and if I’m honest about my indulgence), now would be a great time to shift my focus on saving.
+The best part about it is that you can incorporate the kids and turn this into a weekly lesson on budgeting with a money saving challenge.
+(Hello, easy New Year’s Resolution!)
+Honestly, I can remember some of those early lessons I learned as a kid, and it stayed with me for the rest of my life.
+So for my littles, I want to foster an understanding of saving now, rather than later.

-Have you heard of the 52-week money saving challenge?
+Have you heard of the 52-week money-saving challenge?
 Many of us have seen one version or another floating around social media, but most of us haven’t actually done it.
 This year, I’m changing that.
 Not only is it a great opportunity to teach my children about the importance of saving, but the money we save can go directly towards our holiday spending at the end of this year.
 It’s a win-win situation!

 In case you aren’t familiar or need a refresher, the 52-week money saving challenge works like this — for every week of the year, you will add that corresponding amount of money to savings.
 So, if it’s week one, you will add $1, if it’s week 12, you will add $12, and if it’s week 50, you will add $50.
-Every week builds upon itself and, at the end of the year, you’ll have a whopping $1378!
+Every week builds upon itself and, at the end of the year, you’ll have a whopping $1,378!

 Many people find it convenient to set up automatic transfers to a savings account through their bank or certain apps, but when you’re doing this with kids, it might be best to do this the old-fashioned way.
 Use a transparent container so that, every week, you will all have that visual reminder of how much your efforts are beginning to pay off.
 There’s something so gratifying about being able to actually see how much money you are saving!